bennyw31210/HMCTS-Task-Manager/README.md

 ### Backend (Located inside `src/`)

-- **`routers/`** - Contains FastAPI routes defining the API endpoints for the task management operations.

 - **`main.py`** - The entry point of the FastAPI application.
 It sets up the API routes and middleware, and houses the application's core settings and configurations including database session initialisation and clean-up functions.

+- **`routers/`** - Contains FastAPI routes defining the API endpoints for the task management operations.

 - **`db/`** - Manages database models and database connection sessions using SQLAlchemy.
 Contains the Create, Read, Update, Delete (CRUD) operations code.

 - **`models/`** - Contains pydantic models for data validation and serialisation/deserialisation between the API and database.

+- **`tests/`** - Contains unit tests to test the functionality of the application's API endpoints in isolation (an in-memory mock SQLite database was used in place of the PostgreSQL database used in production).

+- **`utils/`** - Contains code that is shared across multiple components of the backend.

 - **`logger.py`** - Configures the application's logging for consistent and structured log output, aiding debugging and monitoring.